What is periodontal disease?

 Stages of periodontal disease

-- Gingivitis: the first stage of periodontal disease, characterized by inflamed, tender, bleeding gums, and plaque build-up.
+- Gingivitis: the first stage of periodontal disease, characterized by red, inflamed, tender, bleeding gums, and plaque build-up.
+Gingivitis can be reversed if caught early.

-- Periodontitis: the second stage of periodontal disease, characterized by plaque hardening into calculus (tartar), gum recession, deepening gum pockets, and early stages of bone loss.
+- Periodontitis: If gingivitis is left undiagnosed and untreated, it can progress to periodontitis.
+This is the second stage of periodontal disease, characterized by plaque hardening into calculus (tartar), gum recession, deepening gum pockets, and early stages of bone loss.
+Also during this stage, the gums pull away from the teeth and forms infectious pockets.

 What are the signs of periodontal disease?